The AI Money Trap, Part Two

 The massive buildout of data centers and the associated physical gear like chips, servers, and raw materials for building them has become a massive dominant economic force, building capacity for an industry that is yet to prove it can make real money.

-And no, Microsoft talking about its Azure revenue, its last quarterly earnings for the first time is not the same thing as it stopped explicitly stating its AI revenue in January when it was $13 billion annualized, so about a billion a month.
+And no, Microsoft talking about its zero revenue, its last quarterly earnings for the first time is not the same thing as it stopped explicitly stating its AI revenue in January when it was $13 billion annualized, so about a billion a month.

 And by the way, that's revenue, not profit.

-Remind anyone who ever mentions AI revenue that that's not profit.
+Just to remind you, I need to every time, remind anyone who ever mentions AI revenue that that's not profit.

-This is arguably the purest measure of businesses' underlying cash generating potential.
+This is arguably the purest measure of businesses underlying cash generating potential.

-From 2016 through 2023, free cash flow and net earnings of Alphabet, Amazon, Meta and Microsoft
+From 2016 through 2023, free cash flow and net earnings of Alphabet, Amazon, Meta and Microsoft grew in grew roughly in tandem.
+But since 2023, the two have diverged.

-The four companies' combined net income is up 73% to 91 billion in the second quarter from two years earlier, while free cash flow is down 30% to 40 billion, according to fact sheet data.
+The four companies combined net income is up 73% to 91 billion in the second quarter from two years earlier, while free cash flow is down 30% to 40 billion, according to fact sheet data.

-These numbers are all very scary, and I mean that sincerely, but they also fail to explain why.
+Apple, a relative piker on capital spending, has also seen free cash flow lag behind.
+These numbers are all very scary and I mean that sincerely, but they also fail to explain why.

 How much was actually spent on AI capex in the US?